RUles and bylaws

 All persons serving on any committee must be members in good standing with all dues paid.
 There shall be Standing Committees and, as the need arises, Ad Hoc Committees, to carry out appropriate functions of the DPA.

 Committee chairpersons are elected by simple majority vote of the members of the committee.
-Nominees for chairpersons must themselves be committee members.
+Nominees for chairpersons must themselves be committee members, and nominees for Standing Committee chairpersons must also be Officers or Members-at-Large of the Executive Board.

 a) Standing Committees

-There shall always be Nominations, Communications, and Membership Committees.
+There shall always be a Membership Committee; the Treasurer shall always be a member of the Membership Committee.
 Other Standing Committees may be created or eliminated by simple majority vote of the membership at a general membership meeting.
+Any standing committee thus created shall have a term of one year, with renewal as voted by the membership at a general membership meeting.

 The Membership Committee, in coordination with the Treasurer, shall maintain an accurate list of all members, both active and inactive.